-- Where pupils would benefit from one-to-one counselling for either academic or social issues e.g. stress management and self-esteem building. - Where pupils are finding difficulty with accessing their academic work e.g. concentration, time management, working with others, personal organisation. - Where pupils may have difficulty in accessing in or out of school resources which will help in the learning process e.g. library and museum visits, music lessons. - Where liaison with families or carers may be helpful in supporting an improved working environment for schoolwork. - Where there is a continued problem with a pupil's attendance and/or punctuality. - Where there is a recognised need within a pupil for increased motivation towards the learning process. - Where pupils have received numerous other interventions with limited success. - Where pupils may have been absent for a lengthy period through illness.
+- Where pupils are in need of one to one counselling for either academic or social issues e.g. stress management and self-esteem building. - Where pupils are finding difficulty with accessing their academic work e.g. concentration, time management, working with others, personal organisation. - Where pupils may have difficulty in accessing in or out of school resources which will help in the learning process e.g. library and museum visits, music lessons. - Where liaison with families or carers may be helpful in supporting an improved working environment for schoolwork. - Where there is a continued problem with a pupil's attendance and/or punctuality. - Where there is a recognised need within a pupil for increased motivation towards the learning process. - Where pupils have received numerous other interventions with limited success. - Where pupils may have been absent for a lengthy period of time through illness.